Shedd Aquarium: History

 In 1930, 20 railroad tank cars made eight round trips between Key West and Chicago to transport 1 e6usgal of seawater for the Shedd's saltwater exhibits.
 In 1933, Chicago hosted its second world's fair, the Century of Progress.
 The Aquarium was located immediately north of the fairgrounds, and the museum gained exposure to a large international crowd.

 In 1971, Shedd Aquarium added one of its most popular exhibits, a 90000 usgal exhibit reproducing a Caribbean coral reef.
-That same year, the aquarium acquired its first research vessel, a 75-foot (23 m) boat for exploring the Caribbean, manned by a crew to conduct field research and collect specimens.
+That same year, the aquarium acquired its first crewed research vessel, a 75-foot (23 m) boat for exploring the Caribbean, to conduct field research and collect specimens.
 In 1985, this boat was replaced with the aquarium's current vessel, the Coral Reef II.
 In 1987, Shedd Aquarium was placed on the National Register of Historic Places.

 John Shedd's grandson, John Shedd Reed, who had served as president of Atchison, Topeka and Santa Fe Railroad from 1967 to 1986, was president of the aquarium's board from 1984 until 1994, and was a life trustee until his death in 2008.
 Ted A. Beattie served as president and CEO of the aquarium from 1994 until his retirement in 2016.
 Bridget C. Coughlin assumed duties as president and CEO of the company in the Spring of 2016.